VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Any player with the wrong debuff has to stack mid, under *Estinien*.
 Thus they will automatically swap their debuffs to the correct one.

-Then, Tanks and Healers will move toward the *Left Eye* while the DPS will move toward the *Right Eye*.
+Then, Tanks and Healers will move towards the *Left Eye* while the DPS will move towards the *Right Eye*.
 Once the orbs are here, Healers and Ranged DPS have to wait for the yellow orbs to grow twice before soaking them in pairs.
 Then the Tanks and Healers will swap their debuffs and Melee and Ranged DPS will do the same.
 Finally, the Tanks and Melee DPS will wait for the second growth to happen, before taking the blue orbs:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="flare1.jpg;flare2.jpg" imgDesc="Ranged take their orbs;Ranged and Melees swap debuffs then Melees take their orbs" slideNumber=slideCounter %}